AMReX-Astro/Nyx/Docs/paper/paper.md

 Nyx has a set of additional physics necessary to model the intergalactic medium using heating-cooling source terms.
-The code follows the abundance of six species: neutral andionized hydrogen, neutral, once and twice ionized helium, and free electrons.
+The code follows the abundance of six species: neutral and ionized hydrogen, neutral, once and twice ionized helium, and free electrons.
 For these species, all relevant atomic processes - ionization, recombination, and free-free transitions are modeled in the code.
 Heating and cooling source terms are calculated using